Smoothing, scattering, and a conjecture of Fukaya: From smoothing of Calabi--Yau varieties to tropical geometry

 \subsection{Tropical differential forms}

-To tropicalize the pre-dgBV algebra $\polyv{}^{*,*}$, we need to replace the Thom-Whitney resolution used in \cite{chan2019geometry} by a geometric resolution.
+To tropicalize the pre-dgBV algebra $\polyv{}^{*,*}$, we need to replace the Thom--Whitney resolution used in \cite{chan2019geometry} by a geometric resolution.
 To do so, we first need to recall some background materials from our previous works \cite[\S 4.2.3]{kwchan-leung-ma} and \cite[\S 3.2]{kwchan-ma-p2}.
+Of crucial importance is the notion of \emph{differential forms with asymptotic support} (which will be called \emph{tropical differential forms} in this paper) that originated from multi-valued Morse theory and Witten deformations.
+Such differential forms can be regarded as distribution-valued forms supported on tropical polyhedral subsets.
+This key notion allows us to develop tropical intersection theory via differential forms, and in particular, define the intersection pairing between possibly non-transversal tropical polyhedral subsets simply using the wedge product.